 Suppose you want to live a bit further out.
 In that case, it’s worth scoping out the public transport system, or if you are bringing your car, you need to ensure that your apartment location has suitable parking facilities.

-What can you do?
+Social & Cultural Events – What can you do?

 It might not seem all that important right now, but what is available to you for entertainment and the prospects of your social life will also matter greatly.
 This is somewhere you may be living for a few months, years, or even the foreseeable future, so it’s worth looking into what you can do.

 Michigan is famous for its diverse towns and cities; each one is unique and offers a different culture.
-For instance, Detroit is famous for its industrial architecture scene and cultural attraction.
+For instance, Detroit is famous for its industrial architecture scene and cultural attractions.
 Perhaps you’d prefer living in Lansing, the state’s capital?
 Or you might find yourself in Ann Arbor, which is the hub for the University of Michigan, instead.

 Rent options